Nishant-coder-cpu/testing/ldc_flowcharts.md

-# Life Decision Coach (LDC) - Architecture Flowcharts
+# Life Decision Coach (LDC) - Architecture Flowcharts (v3.0)

 > [!NOTE]
-> This document contains comprehensive flowcharts for the entire LDC system architecture.
-Each layer is visualized with detailed component interactions and data flows.
+> **Architecture v3.0**: This document contains flowcharts for the 4-layer LDC system.
+Layer 4 (Risk/Regret) has been removed and its functionality integrated into Layers 2 and 3.
+Layer 3 is simplified to focus on causal RAG.

 ---

-## 1. Complete System Architecture Overview
+## 1. Complete System Architecture Overview (v3.0)

 ```mermaid
 graph TB